<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Making use of new tools can be challenging, especially for principals and instructional leaders who already have their hands full with a plethora of other responsibilities in the classroom.

-Luckily, there are concrete, actionable tactics that school leaders can use to integrate high-impact classroom observation and feedback into their daily routines with observation software.
+Luckily, there are concrete, actionable tactics that school leaders can use to integrate high-impact classroom observation and feedback into their daily routines with classroom observation software.

 The Major Hurdles of a Coaching Cadence